VkV1zion/ARM-control/README.md

 # ARM-control
-# Arm controller for arm robot marlin firmware
+Arm controller for Arm Robot Marlin Firmware

 Control for